janiklukas/Black-Hole-Ray-Casting/README.md

-# Black Hole Ray Casting Simulation
+# Black Hole Ray Casting

 The purpose of this project is to simulate a Schwarzschild black hole surrounded by a light-emitting accretion disc using ray casting: A set of light rays corresponding to pixels on an observer's screen is initialized and then cast using the geodesic equation for lightlike particles.